-Tikkun Olam, meaning ‘repair of the world’, is an ancient Jewish concept that’s become synonymous with a call for social justice.
-As such, Project Dignity Australia (PD) was established by Temple Beth Israel in response to the plight of refugees and asylum seekers from many nations who have recently fled to Australia as a place of safety from war and persecution.
+Tikkun Olam, “repair of the world”, is an ancient Jewish concept that’s become synonymous with a call for social justice.
+Project Dignity Australia (PD) was established by TBI in response to the plight of refugees and asylum seekers from many nations who have recently fled to Australia as a place of safety from war and persecution.
 PD’s activities operate in conjunction with other religious and community organisations that are committed to supporting refugees.

 Project Dignity Australia – What we do

 We operate in partnership with other religious and community organisations that have a commitment to refugee support.

 Together we facilitate a range of practical, educational and cultural activities that contribute to breaking down cultural and religious barriers, relieve poverty and disadvantage, and develop shared understandings and a sense of community.

 Refugees experience many problems as they seek to gain permanent or temporary residence in Australia.
 PD is actively involved in giving practical, material and emotional support to those who have been forced out of their homelands through no fault of their own.

 In 1945 Australia was a founding member of the United Nations and one of eight nations involved in drafting the Universal Declaration of Human Rights.

 The Universal Declaration was adopted by the UN General Assembly in 1948, and later ratified by 145 nations at the United Nations Refugee Convention in 1951.
 Motivated by the harrowing circumstances of the Holocaust and two world wars, this was the first time that countries had agreed on a comprehensive statement of inalienable human rights.

 As a signatory of the 1948/51 Universal Declaration of Human Rights, what are Australia’s obligations to refugees fleeing from war and persecution today?